ProDataLab/nkny/README.rst

 8. Open the "services" folder
 9. Open the "AFD" folder
 10. Open the "Parameters" folder
-11. In the main window, right-click and press the "New" key and then "DWORD (32-bit) Value"
+11. In the main window, right-click and press the "New" entry and then "DWORD (32-bit) Value"
 12. Enter "DefaultReceiveWindow" for the Name
 13. Right-click the new entry and click the "Decimal" radio button
 14. Now, for the value enter "32768"